 So this deflation need not be the case.
 As the plot moves forward, the backstory can be weaved in to help dramatise the real-time story as it begins to connect the dots, and incrementally build on the anticipation of a plot high.

 A fine example of how to do this comes from an excellent YA fantasy book called Daughter of Smoke and Bone by Laini Taylor.
 During the whole of the first quarter of the book, it is the question of her heroine’s true identity that hooks the readers and pulls them through the choppy waters of the developing plot.
 Who is she and what do all these strange things about her mean?
 Even she doesn’t know, and when she does find out, boy, is it with a bang!
 By that time, there’s no way you are turning around and searching for the exit points – you are in it for the whole ride.
-But had that backstory not been used the way it is, there wouldn’t have been anywhere near the same amount of fizz.
+But had that backstory not been used the way it is, had it been explained from the beginning, there wouldn’t have been anywhere near the same amount of bang for your buck.

 But backstory isn’t always used to create intrigue.
 There is more adroit to this baby than first meets the eye.

 In Girl With A Pearl Earring, Chevalier uses it in the beginning of the story to bring the setting of Delft alive with her heroine’s childhood memories and to symbolise Griet’s departure from childhood towards the new grownup life set out before her.
 She also uses it to bring out Griet’s inner conflict that she is stepping down a rung on the class ladder, which really sets up the whole domino track for the story’s conflict.

 In The Curious Incident of the Dog in the Night-time, the backstory is the real story, but presented as the subplot of the seeming front story – the incident that launches the protagonist into a series of actions and keeps him motivated.
 The front story needs to be there in order to bring the real story to light.